hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_tag.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the API Management API Tag.
 * `read` - (Defaults to 5 minutes) Used when retrieving the API Management API Tag.
-* `update` - (Defaults to 30 minutes) Used when updating the API Management API Tag.
 * `delete` - (Defaults to 30 minutes) Used when deleting the API Management API Tag.

 ## Import